 The New Year is always a great time for new beginnings and new objectives.
 And for recruitment agencies, it’s a great time to plan for the year ahead – and what a year it’s looking to be.

 What lies in store for the UK economy is certainly unknown.
 Indeed, the only certainty is uncertainty.
 For every business, now is the time to look at how to weather the storm and, in my view at least, having a robust marketing and PR strategy in place will prove hugely valuable in the coming months.

-In fact, this formed the topic for a recent webinar I hosted.
+In fact, this formed the topic for a recent webinar I hosted with my colleague Dan.
 So how can recruiters and marketing teams create a strategy that’s impactful, relevant and can withstand the potential changes that lie ahead?

 Start at the beginning